jonasbb/serde_with/serde_with/src/guide/serde_as.md

 This is how the final implementation looks like.
 We assumed we have a module `MODULE` with a `serialize` function already, which we use here to provide the implementation.
-As can be seen this is mostly boilerplate, since the most part is encapsulated in `$module::serialize`.
+As can be seen, this is mostly boilerplate, since the most part is encapsulated in `$module::serialize`.
 The final `Data` struct will now look like:

 ```rust